First period: How long it lasts, early signs & self care tips

 The first signs of puberty are breast growth followed by growth of underarm and pubic hair, increase in height and change of body shape.
 Approximately two years after the first signs of puberty, you can expect your first period to start.
 This can range between six months to three years.

-Inspite of appearance of other signs of puberty, if bleeding does not start by the age of 15, please consult your gynecologist who will need to examine you and will then ask for relevant investigations which might include ultrasound and blood hormone assays.
+In spite of various signs of puberty, if bleeding does not start by the age of 15, please consult your gynaecologist who will need to examine you and will then ask for relevant investigations which might include ultrasound and blood hormone assays.

 What are the early signs?

-Apart from the growth of breasts, pubic and underarm hair growth spurt, which happen over a span of two-three years, the immediate preceding signs mostly include (but not always a dictum):
+The immediate preceding signs mostly include (but are not always a dictum):

 - Increased watery vaginal discharge